mhtbtanvir/ReactMovieApp/README.md

     *   Set up an Appwrite account and create a new project.
     *   Create a database and a collection in Appwrite.
-    *   Add `https://mhtbtanvir.github.io` as a platform in your Appwrite project settings (Platforms -> Add Web App).
-This is crucial for CORS to work correctly.
+    *   Add * as  platform in your Appwrite project settings (Platforms -> Add Web App).
+This is crucial for CORS to work correctly.Gave me a hard time as this           was my first deploy.
     *   Update the `src/appwrite.js` file with your Appwrite project ID, database ID, and collection ID.

 ## Usage